 - Does my body really have electrical signals?
 How does it make them and why?

-Students engage in chemistry labs to investigate what happens within many organ systems.
-They develop demonstrations and engage in creative model building to help explore both structure of the human body.
+Students simulate physiological function through chemistry labs to investigate what happens within many organ systems.
+They build models to help explore organ structure and function and engineer designs to biomedical challenges.